gchen605/gchen605.github.io/_resources/3d-print.md

 	* Brim: Additional flat surface to prevent object from warping/detaching mid-print
 	* Skirt: An outline around all the models on the print bed.
 Doesn't help the model adhere but helps quickly verify that first layer is sticking properly
 	* Raft: A heavy-duty support structure to prevent warping/lifting from the print surface

+### Step by step instructions for PrusaSlicer (Beginner Mode specified in top right corner)
+1. Load model into PrusaSlicer
+2. Select Print settings (number indicates layer height, smaller number = more detailed)
+3. Select filament (if known, otherwise Generic PLA is fine)
+4. Printer: Prusa CORE One HF 0.4 Nozzle
+5. Supports: None (this assumes the model will sit well on the build plate, if not, the software may suggest adding supports)
+6. Infill: 15% is good for most applications
+7. Arrange/scale model on plate (or multiple models if you print a bunch of stuff at once)
+8. Click "Slice Now"
+9. Export G-Code to flash drive.

 ## Printing the model
 1. Save the G-Code to a flash drive